zzalscv2/FFEA/INSTALL.md

 ===============

-Once FFEA has been installed, users may want to provide themselves with some extra packages that have proved to be useful at setting up the system to simulate, as well as at analysing the results:
+Once FFEA has been installed, users may want to provide themselves with some extra packages that have proved to be useful for setting up the system to simulate, as well as for analysing the results:

    * [PyMOL](https://www.pymol.org) (>=1.7) can
         be used to visualise FFEA systems and trajectories once the plugin has been installed.

+   * [Meshlab](http://www.meshlab.net) [OPTIONAL].
+An open soure
+        system for processing and editing 3D triangular meshes.

    * [GTS](http://gts.sourceforge.net) (>=0.7.6)[OPTIONAL].
 The